vladconq/LibrarySystem/README.md

 index.html
 ```

-The system consists of back-end and front-end parts.
+The system consists of backend and frontend parts.

 The backend handles the following requests:
 ```